Assault, ABH & GBH DEFENCE Solicitors - LAWYERS FOR ASSAULT CHARGES UK

 These types of crime violate the Offences against the Person Act (1861) and can be categorised into the following cases.

 Common assault involves applying unlawful force on a person or threatening them with unlawful force.
-For an act of violence to be considered common assault, a physical injury does not need to occur, as this is considered to be actual bodily harm.
+For an act of violence to be considered common assault, a physical injury does not need to occur, as this is considered to be Actual Bodily Harm (ABH).

-Cases of common assault are typically taken to the the Magistrates’ Court and commonly result in a fine or community service.
+Cases of common assault are typically taken to the Magistrates’ Court.
+If you have been charged with common assault, you may be ordered to pay a fine or receive a community order.

 - Long-term disability, disfigurement or loss of sensory function